 What I want you to take away from reading this is that often love is a slow burn.
 Don’t expect there to be sparks and fireworks on a first date.
 There should be something to make you think that you would like to see the person again but don’t get too caught up in the elusive chemistry connection that everyone seems to be seeking.
 Sometimes it’s the second or third date that leads to finding that and it might be that love is a slow burn for you also, just like it was for me.

-If you have any questions please contact us.
+If you still have questions please contact us.
 We are always happy to have a chat.
-Our contact telephone number is 07713 183420 or go to Connect and complete our contact form.
+To contact us please go to our Connect page.

-Author: Tara McDonnell, founder and owner of Your Matchmaker (formerly South Downs Introductions).
-Tara is a trained certified matchmaker from the Matchmaker Academy.
+Author: Tara McDonnell, founder and owner of South Downs Introductions & Your Matchmaker.
+Tara is a trained & certified matchmaker from the Matchmaker Academy, London.
 She is also a proud award winner at the UK Dating Awards 2015 and a Finalist at the UK Dating Awards 2017 and 2016.